 Before plugging your new light source to a power outlet: Carefully remove any packing between each black light tube and carefully remove the masking tape from each of the tubes.
 Visually check tubes to make sure they are seated in sockets, with each tube-end pins, horizontal.
 The tubes may have shifted in shipping so to make sure they are seated properly, twist the tubes back and forth in the sockets a couple of times, about 90 degrees rotation, and you can feel the tubes seating in the notches of the sockets.
 If the unit sits for a while without use, or if the darkroom is unusually damp, sometimes some of tubes will not start.
 Just turn the unit over and twist the tubes back and forth in the sockets several times, about 90 degrees rotation, and this is usually enough to clean the corroded contacts for the lamps to start.

 The light sources are designed with an oversized fan and unique cross-flow air system that incorporates a door.
 Open this door and place your print frame under the UV light tubes.
 The distance from your print to the UV tubes has been designed to provide maximum uniform light intensity for optimum exposure levels, and maximum corner to corner consistency.
 Place your light source on a white surface, such as a piece of mat or white foam core board, to benefit from the reflected light.
 This helps insure your print is exposed with ample UVA and UVB wavelengths of ultraviolet light necessary for the platinum process.
-Before your first exposure, it is best to stabilize the temperature by operating the unit 3-5 minutes.
+Before your first exposure, it is best to stabilize the temperature by operating the unit for 30 seconds to one (1) minute.
 Repeat the warm-up if the unit is off more than 2 hours.

 Place light sources in a location with at least 4" clearance on each end (fan and vents end) to provide ample air flow.
 Keep the door closed during exposures.
 Air flow is important because the cooling it provides helps keep the light output at a constant intensity.
 Constant light output will give you much more repeatable exposures times and results.
 Fluorescent tube light output drops significantly as the tube temperature's increases; this is why the units have been designed with an oversize fan and the cross-flow air system which incorporates the door.

 Plug the unit into an electrical outlet and check the GFIC (Ground Fault Interrupt Circuit outlet) before turning on the switch.
-Push in the red or reset button until you feel a click (if it has been tripped and is sticking out slightly).
-Test the GFIC weekly by pushing the black button test button and resetting with the red or reset button.
-If you can reset with the red or reset button, then the GFIC will protect you from electrical shock when using your UV light source.
+Push in the reset button until you feel a click (if it has been tripped and is sticking out slightly).
+Test the GFIC weekly by pushing the test button and resetting with the reset button.
+If you can reset with the reset button, then the GFIC will protect you from electrical shock when using your UV light source.

 When the fan filter becomes laden with a white-gray powder, unplug your unit from the electrical power source or your timer, and gently pry off the outer plastic cover from the edges.
-The cover holds the foam filter.
+Note: the small square slots to pry off the cover.
+The cover holds the foam filter in the housing.
 Wash foam filter in warm soapy water and rinse.
 Wipe the filter cover and housing with a damp cloth.
 Thoroughly dry the foam filter before re-installing the filter and cover.
-Place foam filter in cover and push onto fan housing.
-Plug unit into electrical outlet and test GFIC and reset with red or reset.
+Place foam filter in the housing and push the cover onto fan housing.
+Plug unit into electrical outlet and test GFIC and reset with the reset.

 Danger: Do not remove top cover while the unit is connected to a power source like a timer or electrical outlet.
 Keep hands and fingers away from the ends of the fluorescent tubes, tube sockets, and the fan(s).